HotswapProjects/pingperf/README.md

 Tests were splitted into 3 groups varying in the heap size and the number of users (clients):

-- Xmx128m running single user (client)
+- Xmx128m running single client
-- Xmx256m running 10 users (clients)
+- Xmx256 running 10 clients
-- Xmx256 running 50 users (clients)
+- Xmx256 running 50 clients

 ### Single thread (user) / Xmx128m